generalui/redwood-stripe/part4/readme.md

 After signup, is the user is a seller, we will call the backend and request an `account link`.
 That is a single use Stripe url for the user to complete the onboarding process before getting redirected to our platform.

-We'll do that inside a function
+We'll do that inside a function (another solution would be to add a sdl and service with a `createStripeAccountLink` mutation)

 ```
 yarn rw g function createStripeAccountLink